 When you come to the City of Lights for your Paris engagement photos, you have choices: season, starting time of your shoot, hours of photography coverage, number of locations, outfits, props, transportation … and the selection of your Paris photographer.

-Yet, important differences exist between available Paris photo sessions, and it’s good for you to understand them.
+Yet, important differences exist between available Paris photoshoots, and it’s good for you to understand them.

-Unlike a surprise proposal, which is about candidly capturing the moment, and where one person—by design—is left out of the planning process, a brilliant Paris engagement session can and should be prepared for as a couple.
+Unlike a Paris surprise proposal, which is about candidly capturing the moment, and where one person—by design—is left out of the planning process, a brilliant Paris engagement photoshoot can and should be prepared for as a couple.

 Hey, it’s not every day that you’re asked to passionately and believably display affection in front of the lens of a relative stranger … or in public for that matter.